sooriyaarachchi/pybites.github.io-src/content/codechallenge37.md

 > If you are willing to go the extra mile you can even get your work featured on Twilio's blog via their *Twilio voices* project, recently [featured on Python Bytes podcast](https://pythonbytes.fm/episodes/transcript/38/hacking-classic-nintendo-games-with-python)!

-## Submissions

-These will be featured here ...

 ### About

 Our goal is to learn and teach you Python through practical exercises.
 Learning a programming language is way more fun as a community!